-The theoretical or practical character of the subject, "character of the training": theoretical and practical (Credit 64-36%)
+The theoretical or practical character of the subject, "character of the training":

 Method or presentation and number of classes (lecture, seminar, field training) type of subject: lecture and seminar.
-Number of lessons: 28+14 in the given semester
+Number of lessons: 28+28 in the given semester

 Additional (specific) methods and features (if any) applicable to the transfer of the given knowledge: Lectures and supplementary materials will be available in the Moodle system.